BU-KABlab/PANDA-BEAR/documentation/installation.md

 [UV](https://docs.astral.sh/uv/) by Astral is highly recommended (along with ruff) but you can also use `pip` to setup your environment.

+To quickly install, you may enter the following into a PowerShell Terminal:

+`powershell -ExecutionPolicy ByPass -c "irm https://astral.sh/uv/install.ps1 | iex"`

+Following the installation, check the terminal for instructions to either restart or run another command (the Powershell command will begin with $)

 ## Using `UV`

 After installing UV (follow the link above to learn how), using the terminal, navigate to the directory you copied the project repository to.